kirill-grouchnikov/aurora/docs/theming/skins/colorschemes-fileformat.md

 }
 ```

-You can also specify two colors as "end" points for the ultra light to ultra dark spectrum, and let Radiance compute the rest of the colors for you:
+You can also specify two colors as "end" points for the ultra light to ultra dark spectrum, and let Aurora compute the rest of the colors for you:

 ```plaintext
 Sentinel Decorations Separator {